chefgs/terraform_repo/tfcloud_samples/TFC_Workflow_Readme.md

 - **Clarity**: The branch name should make it clear what is contained in the branch.
 - **Brevity**: Keep branch names short but descriptive.

-By following these conventions, you can maintain a clear and efficient workflow for managing production and non-production code, making it easier for team members to understand the purpose of each branch at a glance.
+By following these conventions, wecan maintain a clear and efficient workflow for managing production and non-production code, making it easier for team members to understand the purpose of each branch at a glance.

 ---

 ## Conclusion
-This strategy ensures that your Terraform automation for production and non-production environments is secure, efficient, and follows best practices.
+This strategy ensures that our Terraform automation for production and non-production environments is secure, efficient, and follows best practices.
 It leverages GitHub's built-in features for environment management, manual approvals, and secret handling, alongside Terraform's capabilities for workspace and state management.

 ---

 # How to package Terraform Code

-To package Terraform code for deployment or distribution, you typically want to bundle your Terraform configuration files (`*.tf`) along with any associated files (e.g., `*.tfvars`, scripts) into a single archive file.
+To package Terraform code for deployment or distribution, wetypically want to bundle our Terraform configuration files (`*.tf`) along with any associated files (e.g., `*.tfvars`, scripts) into a single archive file.
 This can be useful for versioning, sharing configurations, or deploying through CI/CD pipelines.
 Here's a step-by-step guide on how to do this, assuming you're working in a Unix-like environment (e.g., Linux, macOS):

-### Step 1: Organize Your Terraform Configuration
+### Step 1: Organize our Terraform Configuration
-Ensure your Terraform configuration files are organized and all necessary files are included in your project directory.
+Ensure our Terraform configuration files are organized and all necessary files are included in our project directory.
 This includes:
 - Terraform configuration files (`*.tf`)
 - Variable files (`*.tfvars`, if not using environment variables)
-- Any scripts or additional files needed for your Terraform configurations
+- Any scripts or additional files needed for our Terraform configurations

 ### Step 2: Write a Script to Package the Configuration
-You can write a simple shell script to package your Terraform configuration.
+We can write a simple shell script to package our Terraform configuration.
 This script will:
 1. Clean up any previous builds (optional).
-2. Run `terraform init` and `terraform validate` to ensure your configuration is valid.
+2. Run `terraform init` and `terraform validate` to ensure our configuration is valid.
-3. Create a ZIP archive of your Terraform configuration.
+3. Create a ZIP archive of our Terraform configuration.

 Here's an example script named `package_terraform.sh`: